San Diego DUI Attorney

 Under implied consent laws in California, you have an obligation to consent to a breath or blood test.
 If you don’t, a law officer has a probable cause to arrest you.
 But, if you refuse to take a field sobriety test or a Breathalyzer, but you admit you had something to drink, you will most likely be also placed under arrest.
 At that point, you will have to submit to at least one chemical test: blood or breath test.

 If you refuse to submit to these tests, you’ll face a license suspension and other penalties in addition to those you could face for a San Diego DUI.
 A refusal would not be helpful for your DUI case and could be used against you in court.
 But, a San Diego DUI attorney with experience in these types of cases may be able to challenge the test results and provide you with qualified legal advice and DUI defense.

 If you are facing DUI charges in San Diego, CA, contact Griffin Law Office as soon as possible.
 Schedule a free consultation with a DUI attorney at our San Diego law firm and discuss what course of action is in your best interest.

 A San Diego DUI Defense Lawyer: DUI Crimes A-Z

-Griffin Law Office can schedule, and represent you at the DMV hearing.
-In addition, Patrick Griffin, San Diego DUI defense lawyer, can negotiate with the prosecution and improve your chance of dismissing or reducing your DUI charges.
+Griffin Law Office can schedule and represent you at the DMV hearing.
+In addition, Patrick Griffin, San Diego DUI defense attorney, can negotiate with the prosecution and improve your chance of dismissing or reducing your DUI charges.

 Learn more about DUIs in California via the resources below.